Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Although, I do foresee this being an advantage of having birds find your feeder faster than normal due to the close proximity of an already successful feeder in your neighbor’s yard!

-However, you will probably find it hard to keep birds coming back to your own yard if you don’t have the right amenities provided for them!
+However, you will probably find it hard to keep them coming back to your own yard if you don’t have the right amenities provided for them!

 Like what I mentioned earlier in this article, you may want to purchase a bird bath or birdhouse to complement the feeders in your yard.
 I think that’ll really help you lots!